Plasma cells

 - They are basophilic due to the extensive rough endoplasmic reticulum in their cytoplasm.

-- The golgi apparatus is visibly prominent, appearing as a clear acidophilic area in contrast to the basophilic cytoplasm under a light microscope.
+- The golgi apparatus is visibly prominent and appears as a clear acidophilic area in contrast to the basophilic cytoplasm under a light microscope.

-- The nucleus of the plasma cell is spherical and usually eccentrically positioned.
-It contains large clumps of peripheral heterochromatin interspersed with clear areas of euchromatin, giving it a characteristic cartwheel or an analog clock face appearance.
+- The nucleus of the plasma cell is spherical and usually positioned eccentrically.
+It contains large clumps of peripheral heterochromatin that are interspersed within clear areas of euchromatin.
+This gives it a characteristic cartwheel or an analog clock face appearance.

-The extensive endoplasmic reticulum and well-developed Golgi apparatus of plasma cells enable them to carry out their primary function of synthesis, modification, and secretion of antibodies.
+The endoplasmic reticulum and Golgi apparatus of plasma cells enable them to carry out their primary functions of synthesis, modification, and secretion of antibodies.

 Terminology: |